javierdemartin/neural-bikes/README.md

 > Bicis app

-I am an iOS developer of [Bicis](https://itunes.apple.com/es/app/bicis-bilbon-bizi/id1275889928?mt=8).
+I am the iOS developer of [Bicis](https://itunes.apple.com/es/app/bicis-bilbon-bizi/id1275889928?mt=8).
 It makes predictions of the bike availability for each day of the week, they are not as precise as they could be.
 My plan is to make those predictions using `neural-bikes` so they improve.